ibm-cloud-docs/enterprise-management/iam-act.md

 ```
 {: codeblock}

-## Creating a new version by using the Terraform
+## Creating a new version by using Terraform
 {: #new-version-create-terraform}
 {: terraform}